QuadCorei8085/elero_protocol/README.md

-# elero_protocol
+# elero protocol
-elerol 868 radio protocol
+elero 868 radio protocol

 When you switch on the remote it loads the config found in C file.